jkolib/Car-Price-Analysis/README.md

 |                       automatic|140|4.00|28.00|21.00|204.00|29100.22
 |                       manual|195|4.00|28.00|22.00|204.00|30172.88

 I'm not sure how to get it to display like the table in the excel workbook, but this is the best I can do.
 The pivot table should be included in the clean_data.xlsx workbook in the data folder.
+This pivot table groups together car manufacturers and further splits each manufacturer by year, car size, car style, car model, driven wheels, and transmission.
+This table can be used to easily find various statistics for each car manufacturer, such as average popularity or average MSRP.
+These are also provided for each subheading in the table.
+From the table, we can see that Acura models are on average more popular and cheaper than Alfa Romeo models.
+Acura models have an average popularity of 204 and an average MSRP of $42501.22 compared to Alfa models which have an average popularity of 113 and an average MSRP of $63392.09.
+This same comparison can be easily performed for any other set of car manufacturers.

 # Extra Credit
 ## Option 2: Big Data